In this news post

 At StackState, we don't see AIOps as an end-goal, but more as a means to an end.
 StackState offers a Topology-Powered Observability platform, making use of AIOps, which lets you manage your dynamic IT environment more effectively by unifying performance data from your existing monitoring tools into a single pane of glass.
 Enabling you to:

 Decrease MTTR: Decrease MTTR by 80% by identifying root cause and alerting the right teams with the right information.

 Less Outages: Reduce the number of outages by 65% through real-time unified observability and more planful planning.

 Faster Releases: Increase application releases by 3X by giving time back to developers.

-In contrast to AIOps, Topology and Relationship-Based Observability platforms leveraging AI like StackState can offer this value today.
+In contrast to AIOps, Topology-Powered Observability platforms leveraging AI like StackState can offer this value today.
 Take the next step and read this white paper to learn how your IT infrastructure can improve with three simple steps.

 8 min read